 1 teaspoon salt

-2 cups plain, all-purpose flour
+2 1/2 cups all purpose flour

 3 teaspoons baking powder